justincy/signs-of-the-second-coming/synonyms.md

 | D&C 45:42 | sun shall be darkened | moon be turned into blood | stars fall from heaven |
 | D&C 88:87 | sun shall hide his face, and shall refuse to give light | moon shall be bathed in blood | stars shall become exceedingly angry, and shall cast themselves down as a fig that falleth from off a fig tree |

+Is there a symbollic connection between these prophecies and the kingdoms of glory being described as the sun, the moon, and the stars?

+Different sides of the earth may see different signs.
+Only half the earth can see the sun at a time; only half can see the moon.

 ## "Christ comes in the clouds," "Great sign in heaven," and "Sign of the Son of Man"